-Most contracts with the City require the contractor/vendor to maintain
+Most contracts with the City require the contractor/consultants to maintain

 specific levels of insurance.
 The types and levels of insurance vary based